RazielFake/RazielFake/README.md

 - 👋 Hi, I’m Raziel
 - 👀 I’m interested in video Games development, AI and improve the world through technology.
-- 🌱 I’m currently learning Excel, also I'm extending my knowledge about web development and AI.
+- 🌱 I’m always in the process of grow up and improve myself.
-- 🤠 Right now I want to achieve a solid knowledge about Microservices and Spring Boot.
+- 🤠 Right now I want to achieve a solid knowledge about Microservices, Spring Boot and Java.

 <!---
 RazielFake/RazielFake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.